 Owens publishes two popular blogs that combine his passions for photography, history, public health, and policy.
 Whatbeautifullight.com highlights original photographic work and essays.
 Rudyowensblog.com features essays on the intersections of public health, current affairs, organizational behavior, history, politics, and more.
 His lively writing on topics as diverse as the persecution of Egypt’s Coptic Christians to the effectiveness of community health fairs have attracted readers from around the world.
 His policy blog includes his many essays documenting discrimination against adoptees and the public-health harm caused by laws that deny adoptees equal rights to their birth records and medical history.

 Owens’ lifelong journey to answer life’s basic question, “Who am I,” inspired him to show how millions of adoptees and birth parents still face prejudice rooted in historic stereotypes and biological mechanisms that show “blood is thicker than water.”
-Fear and stigma of illegitimacy and bastardy have long harmed single mothers and historically caused the early deaths of countless bastard children throughout history.
 Owens proudly calls himself the “Bastard from Detroit.”
-The name honors his true identity and the countless victims of often-lethal historic discrimination against so-called “illegitimate” humans.
+The name honors his true identity, rooted in historic discrimination against so-called “illegitimate” humans.
 Owens strongly believes there is no such thing as an illegitimate person.